 Figure out your holiday custody schedule early and communicate

 This is the most important thing: communication.
 However it works best in your situation, let the other parent know what your plans are and give them all the info they need to feel informed and clear about what is going on.
-Also, circumstances may change if someone is potentially exposed to COVID-19 and you may have to adjust plans or schedules to fit in quarantine time.
-For more information about parenting time as it specifically relates to COVID-19 concerns, read our blog HERE.
+Also, circumstances may change if someone is potentially exposed to an illness requiring you to adjust plans or schedules to fit in isolation time.

 Don’t be a holiday custody schedule Grinch